Module 3 of 21 · Foundations

 In the OSI vision, each of these would be a separate, interchangeable protocol.
 Session protocols would manage dialogue state.
 Presentation protocols would handle encoding and encryption.
 Application protocols would handle user-facing functions.
 You could mix and match them independently.

-The Application Layer of the Internet suite essentially combines the functions of the top two layers, Presentation and Session, of the OSI reference model.
+essentially combines the functions of the top two layers -- Presentation and Application -- of the OSI reference model.

 RFC 1122 - Section 1.1.3, Internet Protocol Suite

 Think of it like a building renovation.
 OSI designed a seven-story building with dedicated floors for session management, data formatting, and application logic.
-TCP/IP took the same building and knocked out the walls between floors 5, 6, and 7, creating one large open-plan space.
-The functions are still there.
-The walls are not.
+TCP/IP made the upper floors less rigid.
+The functions are still there, but they are usually implemented inside application-space protocols, libraries, or transport designs rather than as three separately exposed Internet layers.

 3.3 Protocols that refuse to pick a layer